Real Estate

 3220 Prospect Street, NW

-Prospect Place is a new two-story retail development from McCaffrey Interests, located across from Cafe Milano, Peacock Cafe, Morton’s the Steakhouse and Mai Thai restaurants.
-The development features 28,000 square feet of rentable retail space and 101 parking spaces.
+OGB has approved plans for Prospect Place, a new five-story development from McCaffrey Interests and W.T.
+Weaver and Sons.
+The development is located across from Cafe Milano, Peacock Cafe, Morton’s the Steakhouse and Mai Thai restaurants.
 For more information about Prospect Place, contact Morgan Ziegenhein for development inquiries [mziegenhein@McCafferyInterests.com, 703-351-9500] and Rory Cameron for leasing inquiries [rcameron@mcCafferyInterests.com, 703-351-9500].

 3000 M Street